runwhen-contrib/rw-cli-codecollection/codebundles/k8s-image-check/README.md

 - `Check Image Rollover Times In Namespace` - Fetches the list of images in a namespace and shows the last time the container was started and therefore the age of the image pull
 - `List Images and Tags for Every Container in Running Pods` - Display the status, image name, image tag, and container name for running pods in the namespace.
 - `List Images and Tags for Every Container in Failed Pods` - Display the status, image name, image tag, and container name for failed pods in the namespace.
+- `List Image Pull Back-Off Events and Test Path and Tags` - Search events in the last 5 minutes for BackOff events related to image pull issues.
+Run Skopeo to test if the image path exists and what tags are available.

 ## Configuration